If you’re wondering where to find grand-slam, out-of-the-park sports writing jobs, you’ve come to the right place.

 Although they cover NBA and NFL news stories too, their bread-and-butter is pro-wrestling content.

-So if you’re especially looking for wrestling sports writing jobs, apply to TheSportster here.
+So if you’re specifically looking for wrestling sports writing jobs, apply to TheSportster here.

 3. Athlon Sports